RunestoneInteractive/httlads/_sources/Introduction/introduction.rst

 .. image:: Figures/DSPipeline.svg
    :align: left
+   :alt: Depicts the data science pipeline.
+A series of steps to go through to analyze and communicate with data.

 One of the primary goals of this textbook is to familiarize you with the data